mazipan/mazipan.space/src/content/tasting-reasonml-for-react/en/index.md

 lang: en
 ---

+Story telling in how it feels to taste ReasonML syntax to build the user interface of a website

 ## ReasonML, what food?

 ReasonML (do not read as Reasons for Making in Love), if I quote from the words of Mas Riza on his blog published [here ↗️](https://rizafahmi.com/2018/12/10/perkenalan-reasonml/) is a syntax that is above the other language called [OCaml ↗️](https://ocaml.org/).
 ReasonML can be a language *compiled-to-js* with [BuckleScript ↗️](https://bucklescript.github.io/) help so that ReasonML can ultimately be directly compared to TypeScript nowadays.